metakermit/an-epic-adventure-through-python/an-epic-adventure-through-python.md

  > The land is in dire peril.

-This is where you could really see that there is something special about this character.
-What makes him so special (aside his somewhat unorthodox appearance) is his mastery of *Python*.
-You can think of Python as spellcraft -- it enables you to conjure up things that didn't exist before.
+This is where you could really see that there was something special about this fellow.
+What made him so special (aside his somewhat unorthodox appearance) was his mastery of *Python*.
+You can think of Python as sorcery -- it enables you to conjure up things that didn't exist before.
 X told it to print his sinister insinuation and Python (incarnated in X's parchment and ink) did exactly that.
 An instruction and the effect.
 That is the essence of Python.

-But why didn't X simply jot his own message on his own in the first place?
-Yes, in this case he could have done that.
-But since the land is indeed in **real peril** and X wants to make you fully comprehend it he writes down
+But why didn't X simply jot his own message in the first place without all the `print('')` gibberish?
+Yes, in this case it would have been shorter to do just that.
+But since the land is indeed in **dire peril** and X wanted you to fully comprehend the direness of the situation, he wrote down

     print('The land is in dire peril. ' * 5)